jcstein/node-app/README.md

 ### Troubleshooting 🛠️

-If you encounter a warning when you open the app, you will need to go to your `System Preferences > Privacy & Security > Security and select "App Store and identified developers"`.
+If you encounter a warning when you open the app, you will need to go to your System Preferences > Privacy & Security > Security and select "App Store and identified developers".

 Click "Open Anyway" next in the box that says `"quasar" was blocked from use because it is not from an identified developer."`